ticua07/svelte-messages/README.md

 ## Developing

+Create a .env file following the structure of the .env.example file and then replace the placeholders with your supabase information.

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've done that and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start the development server:

 ```bash
 npm run dev